docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/selecting-scripts.rst

 View > Word Wrap toggles line-wrapping on and off.
 Syntax marking, which uses color and font styles to highlight specific syntactic structures.
 View > Syntax Highlighting allows you to turn syntax marking off, or set it to mark a particular language, JavaScript or many other computer languages.
-The marking styles are configurable; see "Syntax marking" on page 26.
+The marking styles are configurable; see :ref:`syntax-marking`.
 You can set the default values for any of these states using the Documents page of the Preferences dialog (Edit > Preferences).